Distinguish of High, Mid and Low grown Tea growing regions

 • Ceylon white tea

-Ceylon white tea divides into two grades, known as “Silver Tips/Silver needle white tea” and “Golden Tips/Golden Needle white tea”.
-Sri Lanka white tea prices per kilogram are significantly higher than other teas.
-White tea is high labour involvement in tea production.
+Ceylon white tea is classified into two grades, namely “Silver Tips/Silver Needle white tea” and “Golden Tips/Golden Needle white tea”.
+The prices of white tea in Sri Lanka per kilogram are significantly higher than other teas, as white tea requires high labor involvement in tea production.

-In addition, we produce natural sun-dried hand made white tea.
-They have a delicate, very light liquoring with notes of pine & honey and a golden coppery infusion.
+Hellens Tea produces natural sun-dried hand-made white tea, which has a delicate and light liquoring with notes of pine and honey, and a golden coppery infusion.

 Main Tea growing regions (areas)